-If I could do it all over again, would I choose to become a physical therapist
+If I could do it all over again, would I choose to become a physical therapist?

-1. We are Movement Experts
+1. Physical Therapists are Movement Experts

 2. Physical Therapists Are Active